 K = i × c

-- i (invitations per user): The average number of people each person shares the content with.
-More shares mean higher chances of going viral.
+- i (invitations or shares per user): The average number of people each person exposes the content or product to.

-- c (conversion rate): The percentage of those people who engage and continue sharing the content.
-A high conversion rate keeps the cycle going.
+- c (conversion rate): The percentage of those people who engage, sign up, or continue the sharing loop.

 How to Achieve Virality